 A Legacy of Innovation

-In previous years, IdeaScale’s Open Nation conference addressed topics including crowdsourcing to develop ideas, tips for launching a startup, how to engage your community in your business, and using feedback from your organization’s employees to improve processes and procedures.
+In previous years, IdeaScale’s Open Nation conference addressed topics including crowdsourcing to develop ideas, tips for launching a startup, and how to engage your community in your business.
+And using feedback from your organization’s employees to improve processes and procedures.

 Attendees at this popular conference have praised the quality of information they were able to collect and the lessons they learned.
 Aliyya Shelley Mattos, head of sustainability and social impact at CellMark, said of the 2017 conference: “Great innovations out of Calgary.
 Thanks for the great presentation!”

 To learn about how innovation platforms, contact us today!

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today